Funj Sultanate: 17th century peak

 The submission of Abd al-Qadir II to the Ethiopian emperor and the possibility of a consequential invasion remained a problem for the Funj sultans.
 Adlan I had apparently been too weak to do something against this situation, but Badi I was able to take matters into his own hands.
-A rich present by Susenyos, which he perhaps sent in the belief that the successors of Abd al-Qadir II would honour the submission of the latter, was rudely answered with two lame horses and first raids of Ethiopian posts.
+A rich present by Susenyos, which he perhaps sent in the belief that the successors of Abd al-Qadir II would honour the submission of the latter, was rudely answered with two lame horses and the first raids of Ethiopian posts.
 Susenyos, occupied elsewhere, would not respond to that act of aggression until 1617 when he raided several Funj provinces.
-This mutual raiding finally escalated in a full-fledged war in 1618 and 1619, resulting in the devastation of many of the Funj eastern provinces.
+This mutual raiding finally escalated into a full-fledged war in 1618 and 1619, resulting in the devastation of many of the Funj eastern provinces.
+In 1618-1619 Bahr Negash Gebre Mariam, ruler of the Medri Bahri, helped Emperor Susneyos in a military campaign against the Sennar Sultanate.
+Emperor Susneyos sent Bahr Gebre to attack Mandara whose queen, Fatima, controlled a strategic caravan road from Suakin.
+The Bahr Negash was successful in capturing Queen Fatima, which he sent back to Emperor Susenyos' palace in Danqaz (Gorgora) and she renewed submission to the Ethiopian Empire.
 A pitched battle was also fought, claimed by the Ethiopian sources to have been a victory, albeit this is posed doubtful by the fact that the Ethiopian troops retreated immediately afterwards.
 After the war, the two countries remained at peace for over a century.

-The Funj sultan who ruled during the war, Rabat I, was the first in a series of three monarchs under whom the sultanate entered a period of prosperity, expansion and increased contacts with the outside world, but was also confronted with several new problems.
+The Funj sultan who ruled during the war, Rabat I, was the first in a series of three monarchs (including Badi II and Unsa II) under whom the sultanate entered a period of prosperity, expansion and increased contacts with the outside world, but was also confronted with several new problems.
+Diplomatic and commercial relations were expanded with the Islamic heartlands, and the polity's first fixed urban capital was established at Sennar.
+The city's prosperity was ensured through the dispatchment of royal caravans, which attracted foreign commercial interest.
+This openness however exposed aspects of Funj society which Middle Eastern culture found controversial, such as noble matrilineality and royal control over foreign trade.

 In the 17th century, the Shilluk and Sennar were forced into an uneasy alliance to combat the growing might of the Dinka.
-After the alliance had run its cause, in 1650, Sultan Badi II occupied the northern half of the Shilluk Kingdom.
-Under his rule the Funj defeated the Kingdom of Taqali to the west and made its ruler his vassal.
+After the alliance had run its cause, in 1650, Sultan Badi II occupied the northern half of the Shilluk Kingdom, however from the mid-17th century onwards the Shilluk began raiding the Funj and the Nuba Mountains.
+Under Badi II's rule the Funj defeated the Kingdom of Taqali to the west and made its ruler his vassal.
+In 1665 the Funj conquered the Kingdom of Fazughli, gaining control over the gold-producing region.
+Also in the mid-17th century, the Shaykiyya gained independence from the Abdallabi and subsequently the Funj.